rayniel95/rayniel95.github.io/docs/projects/projects.md

 - Used OpenZeppelin contracts to ensure security, code readability, and reusability.
 - Automated contract deployment using Hardhat Ignition, significantly reducing complexity and deployment time.
 - Implemented subgraphs for querying blockchain data in a more efficient and faster way.
-- Implemented a dashboard that communicate with the blockchain and the subgraphs to store, "edit" and "delete" the information.
+- Developed a dashboard that interacts with the blockchain and subgraphs to store, update, and manage information.

 Stack:
 : Typescript, Next.js, Node.js, Bootstrap, Alchemy SDK, Hardhat, Hardhat Ignition, React Query, RainbowKit, Pinata, React Admin, Viem, Solidity.